MikeWoodward/UT330B/Documentation/documentation.rst

 By experiment, I found issues with sending commands and reading the responses very quickly.
 For example, I found that executing two consecutive read_offsets gave a zero buffer for the second read_offsets.
 Again by experimentation, I found a delay of 0.01s (10ms) between device commands removed the problem.

 However, we don’t need the delay all of the time.
 If it’s been more than 10ms since the last command, there’s no point adding a delay.
+That's why I added the attribute _last_op_time to the UT330 object to check the when the last command was issued.
+If it was over 10ms, there's no delay.

 I implemented this conditional delay using Python’s method decorators.
 This is the function buffer_safety that appears as the method decorator @buffer_safety.